N6RFM/psws-drf-tid-tools/README.md

 The toolkit calculations assume a planar wave, flat-earth geometry, single hop F region propagation, and vertical-incidence reflection at the path midpoint relative to each receiving station.
 Results should be considered as informed estimates.
-Comparison to results from other independent space weather data evaluation tools is recommended.

 ## What this toolkit does